 5. Gastric Reflux

 Often dentists are the first ones to tell their patients that they are suffering gastric acid reflux.
 This is because the signs of acid reflux are quickly visible on the inner surface of the teeth.
-As a result of reflux of acidic fumes from the stomach, the enamel layer of inner surfaces of the back and upper front teeth become rough and sensitive to hot and cold foods.
+As a result of the reflux of acidic fumes from the stomach, the enamel layer of inner surfaces of the back and upper front teeth become rough and sensitive to hot and cold foods.
 Due to their altered appearance, dentists often quickly observe signs of erosive damage on the teeth.

 Unfortunately, some medicines used for the treatment of gastric acid reflux also result in a decline in salivary production.
 This exposes the already eroded and damaged teeth to a higher risk of developing cavities.
 Gastric acid fumes can also damage teeth fillings and may also lead to abscess formation or even tooth loss in extreme cases.